The moduli space of multi-scale differentials: Prong-matched differentials

 \section{Prong-matched differentials}

-In this section we construct the \Teichmuller space $\ptwT$ of \ptwds, as a topological space.
+In this section we construct the \Teichmuller space $\ptwT$ of \ptwds as a topological space.
 Subsequently the augmented \Teichmuller space of flat surfaces will be constructed as a union of quotients of such spaces $\ptwT$.
-Along the way, we introduce the key notions of degenerations of multicurves, \prmas and weldings, as well as several auxiliary \Teichmuller spaces.
+Along the way, we introduce the key notions of degenerations of multicurves, \prmas and weldings as well as several auxiliary \Teichmuller spaces.

 To avoid overloading this section, we define in this section the points in the moduli spaces by specifying the objects they represent.
-All these objects have a natural notion of deformation that endows those spaces with a topology that we address along with the modular interpretations in Section~\ref{sec:famnew}.
+All these objects have a natural notion of deformation that endows those spaces with a topology that we address in Section~\ref{sec:AugTeich}, as well as modular interpretations that we address in Section~\ref{sec:famnew}.